 Finding a Lawyer

-If you need to find a lawyer you could ask friends to recommend one.The Law Society of Saskatchewan has a 'find a legal assistance' tool you can use.
-If you cannot afford full representation you can search for a lawyers with different service models, pricing and payment methods.
-The Law Society also has a pilot project that allows certain non-lawyers to perform some specific legal tasks.
+If you need to find a lawyer, you could ask friends to recommend one.
+The Law Society of Saskatchewan also has a 'find legal assistance' tool you can use.
+If you cannot afford full representation, you can search for a lawyer with different service models, pricing and payment methods.
+The Law Society also allows certain non-lawyers to perform some specific legal tasks.
 You can check the yellow pages of your local phonebook under “Lawyers.”
 You can search online directories.
-Sometimes the listing will include the areas of law they practice and their experience.
+Sometimes, the listing will include the areas of law they practice and their experience.

 Some lawyers offer free or low-cost first appointments.
 These appointments can help you decide how to proceed and whether you want to continue to work with that lawyer.

 If you cannot afford a lawyer and you do not qualify for Legal Aid, you may be able to get legal help through Pro Bono Law Saskatchewan.
 Visit their website at pblsask.ca or call 1-855- 833-7257 (Toll Free).
-If you are low income and are dealing with immigration issues, you can apply for assistance through the Immigration and Refugee Panel Program.
+If you are low income and are dealing with immigration issues, you can apply for assistance through their Immigration and Refugee Panel Program.